tronprotocol/documentation-en/docs/api/http.md

 !!! note
     Although TRON has avoided XSS by setting the Content-Type of HTTP APIs to application/json, there are a few APIs that don't have input validation.
-To better protect user data security, we recommend that you correctly encode any data from APIs before they use it in any UI.
+To better protect user data security, we recommend that you correctly encode any data from APIs before they use it in any UI, especially when the parameter `visible` equals true.

     Here is a typical XSS protection method: Encode all data from the APIs in HTML.
 Use methods such as `encodeURIComponent()` or `escape()` to encode the data, which can convert special characters into their HTML entities and prevent them from being interpreted as HTML code by the browser.